simonheimlicher/heimlicher.com/content/technology/hugo-partial-page-resource-sharing-inheritance/index.md

     - path: github.com/simonheimlicher/claris-resources
 ```

-## Conclusion

-This custom Hugo partial offers enhanced resource management, ensuring efficient resource utilization in Hugo websites.
-Its ability to navigate through different types of Page Bundles and leverage Headless Bundles for Branch Bundles is particularly valuable.

-This partial is the result of my continuous experimentation and adaptation to my own use case.
-Please let me know about {{< obfuscated-email "your own experiences with the partial" >}}.
-I would be happy to further improve it to handle additional use cases.
+This partial grew out of my own site's needs. {{< obfuscated-email "Let me know if you run into cases it doesn't handle" >}} — I'm happy to extend it.